-Drug discovery is a time- and capital-intensive process, and much of this investment goes to waste, with only one out of every ten therapies that reach human Phase 1 going on to gain regulatory approval.
+As well as being a time- and capital-intensive process, much of the investment into drug discovery goes to waste, with only one out of every ten therapies that reach human Phase 1 going on to gain regulatory approval.

-Though the healthcare sector is not a stranger to AI – with the last few decades seeing a proliferation of AI technologies deployed in applications such as interpretation of ECG traces, treatment design, digital consultation and medical management – AI’s use in drug discovery and basic science research has been much more hesitant.
+The last few decades have seen a proliferation of health-related AI technologies, deployed in applications such as treatment design, digital consultation and medical management.
+However, AI’s use in drug discovery and basic science research has been much more hesitant.